MoiRaibolt/Calculator-BMI/README.md

 1. Open an issue describing your suggestion or problem.

-2.Fork the project, create a feature branch, commit your changes, and open a pull request.
+2. Fork the project, create a feature branch, commit your changes, and open a pull request.

 Ma3. ke sure your code is well-documented and works in common browsers.